Zen scriptures: The role of scripture in Zen

 Contrary to the popular image, literature does play a role in the Zen-training.
 Unsui, Zen-monks, "are expected to become familiar with the classics of the Zen canon".
 A review of the early historical documents and literature of early Zen masters clearly reveals that they were well versed in numerous Mahāyāna Buddhist sūtras.

 Nevertheless, Zen is often pictured as anti-intellectual.
-This picture of Zen emerged during the Song dynasty (960–1297), when Chán became the dominant form of Buddhism in China, and gained great popularity among the educated and literary classes of Chinese society.
+This picture of Zen emerged during the Song dynasty (960–1297), when Chan became the dominant form of Buddhism in China, and gained great popularity among the educated and literary classes of Chinese society.
 The use of koans, which are highly stylized literary texts, reflects this popularity among the higher classes.

-In the tenth century, during the turmoil of the Five Dynasties and Ten Kingdoms period, regionally oriented schools with differing views on the Chán-identity developed.
+In the tenth century, during the turmoil of the Five Dynasties and Ten Kingdoms period, regionally oriented schools with differing views on the Chan-identity developed.
 One view was that of jiaowai biechuan (教外別傳), "a special transmission outside the teaching".
-The opposing view was jiaochan yizhi (教禪一致), "the harmony between Chán and the teaching".
-The view of the harmony between Chán and the teachings was dominant in the lineage of Fa-ten Wen-i (885-958), and prevailed in the Southern Kingdoms in the tenth century.
+The opposing view was jiaochan yizhi (教禪一致), "the harmony between Chan and the teaching".
+The view of the harmony between Chan and the teachings was dominant in the lineage of Fa-ten Wen-i (885–958), and prevailed in the Southern Kingdoms in the tenth century.
 Thereafter the notion of a "special transmission outside the teachings" became dominant.